haroutboujakjian/Vuesalize/documentation/README.md

 ### CDN

 It is quite simple to get started with the CDN.
-The vuesalize js and css files need to be linked (lines 5 and 7), and the components that will be used must be declared using `Vue.use()` (line 16).
+The vuesalize [javascript](https://unpkg.com/vuesalize) and [css](https://unpkg.com/vuesalize@0.0.25/dist/vuesalize.css) files need to be linked (lines 5 and 7), and the components that will be used must be declared using `Vue.use()` (line 16).
+It is also necessary to link the official Vue package as well (line 6).

 ```html {5,7,16}
 <html lang="en">